 Then, head outdoors and check the fence, from top to bottom, for holes or gaps that the pet can fit through.
 Naturally, if your pet is a cat, he or she can just go over the fence, so this tip is primarily for dog owners.

 If there’s a lawn, check it for signs of being recently fertilized (pellets, etc.).
 Don’t allow the pet into the backyard until you’ve thoroughly washed away any fertilizer, pesticides, or herbicides.

 Run a quick check of the plants in the backyard to ensure they’re pet-friendly.
 Check the database at ASPCA.org.

 Take your dog on a tour of the neighborhood

 Over the course of the first week or so in the new home, make it a point to walk your dog around the new neighborhood.
 Very soon, he or she will be acclimated to the new surroundings.

-If the dog should get out of the house, the neighborhood will be familiar and, hopefully, your dog will be able to find the new home.
+If the dog should get out of the house, the neighborhood will be familiar and, hopefully, your dog will be able to find a new home.

 Pets have different personalities and some will sail right through a move to a new area while others may become nervous and stressed.
 Don’t be surprised if your pet begins behaving differently.
 It’s all a part of becoming comfortable and acclimated to the new surroundings.